Sandy Heath transmitting station explained

 It is a K group or wideband TV transmitter (horizontal polarization), though an original A group aerial will still receive four of the main six muxes,[1] in fact from Feb 2020 only MUX 4 (SDN) was out of the A group.
 During DSO, the digital transmission power for the PSB and commercial muxes increased from 20 kW to 180 kW and 170 kW respectively.

-Sandy Heath is the main local TV transmitter for Bedfordshire, Cambridgeshire, Peterborough, Northamptonshire, north Hertfordshire, north Buckinghamshire (including Milton Keynes), parts of North West Essex parts of South West Suffolk and parts of Leicestershire.
+Sandy Heath is the main local TV transmitter for Bedfordshire, Cambridgeshire, Peterborough, Northamptonshire, North Hertfordshire as well as Stevenage, north Buckinghamshire (including Milton Keynes), parts of Essex (such as Saffron Walden and Harlow), parts of Suffolk (such as Newmarket and Haverhill) and parts of Leicestershire (including Market Harborough).

 Sandy Heath has 3 relay stations which are located in Northampton, [2] Kimpton, [3] and Luton.
 [4]